I recently found out about Merrick kibble with freeze-dried raw bites.

-That being said – sure, dogs can survive on kibble, but they certainly don’t t h r i v e on it, and the latter is what I’ve become passionate about.
+That said, I’m not a big fan of kibble because I don’t believe that highly processed dog food is nutritious.
+Sure, dogs can survive on kibble, but they can’t thrive on it, and the latter is what I’ve become passionate about!

 What’s In Merrick’s Lil’ Plates Grain-Free Bites + Freeze-Dried Raw